emefff/IV2/README.md

   <img src="https://github.com/user-attachments/assets/dbb88cfc-3607-41e5-8385-2dc9c3540e19" style="width:50%; height:auto;" />
 </p>

 Clearly, we find the implemented algorithm can in fact solve this integral.
 The only downside is the number of digits displayed.
 Internally, looking at the serial monitor, we will find a vastly better accuracy.
+In stack a we find the error of the calculation, in stack level b the result.